"The mountains are calling and I must go, and I will work on while I can, studying incessantly."

 due in installments at spring meetings (see below)

 All meetings will be held at Thomas Worthington High School in Room 176 at 7:00pm.
-Meeting dates will be posted before winter break.
+Click here for copies of paperwork.

 January 16 ($600 due)